insideblackroom/OHLC_Data_Gathering/README.md

 this program has include a feature for saving and adding data to excel file. data science tools can be added to this program for analysing ohlc and pridict the target_label.

-the api link that used is : https://api.twelvedata.com/
+the API that used is : https://api.twelvedata.com/